H3rmt/hyprshell/README.md

 Debug commands are provided to help troubleshoot desktop files, icons, default applications and launcher functionality, see [Debug.md](DEBUG.md) for detailed information about available commands and their usage.

+### Feature Flags

+✅ = included in the default feature set.

+✨ = included in the slim feature set. (``--no-default-features --features "slim"``)

+- `generate_config_command`✅✨: Adds the `hyprshell config generate` command to interactively generate a config file.
+- `json5_config`✅: Adds support for a json5 config file.
+- `launcher_calc`✅: Adds support for the calc plugin in the launcher.
+- `debug_command`✅✨: Adds the `hyprshell debug` command to debug icons, desktop files, etc.
+- `clipboard_compress_lz4`✅✨: Adds support for compressing clipboard content using lz4.
+- `clipboard_compress_zstd`✅: Adds support for compressing clipboard content using zstd.
+- `clipboard_encrypt_chacha20poly1305`✅: Adds support for encrypting clipboard content using chacha20poly1305.
+- `clipboard_encrypt_aes_gcm`✅: Adds support for encrypting clipboard content using aes_256_gcm.
+- `ci_config_check`: (!used for ci tests) Adds a command to check if the loaded config is equal to the default config or the full config.
+Also diables loading of configs without all values.

 ### Env Variables

 - `HYPRSHELL_NO_LISTENERS`: Disable all config listeners (config file, css file, hyprland config, monitor count)